tdiprima/threejs-playground/docs/text-input.md

 ## bard-jan-24-gemini-pro

 1. Creating the popup:
-    * A div element is created to serve as the popup.
+    * A `div` element is created to serve as the popup.
-    * It's positioned at the mouse coordinates using event.clientX and event.clientY.
+    * It's positioned at the mouse coordinates using `event.clientX` and `event.clientY`.
     * It's styled with padding, border, and background color.
-    * A high z-index ensures it's visible above the Three.js scene.
+    * A high `z-index` ensures it's visible above the Three.js scene.

 2. Adding input and button:
     * A text input field is added to the popup.